 A headless CMS can be differentiated from a standard CMS by its ability to deliver content via an API.
 It stores and delivers the content and provides tools to create, edit, and organize it.
 A headless CMS architecture provides an ideal foundation for a Digital Experience Platform as it can quickly pull data from any data source using flexible APIs and leverage data logic to deliver content to the right individual at the right time.
 Not only does this mean that developers and marketers can work independently of each other, thanks to an untethered back-end and front-end, it also allows modular editing and changing without interrupting the flow of the site.

-A headless CMS is invaluable because of the extensible APIs available and its ease of integration with many industry-leading tools.
+A headless CMS is invaluable because of the extensible APIs available and its ease of integration with many industry-leading content management tools.
 Using Contentstack, you can integrate your preferred Digital Experience Platform with everything from mobile apps to conversational interfaces to personalization engines and connect all of your marketing tools in one central hub.

 Does your Business need a Digital Experience Platform?

 Not every business needs a Digital Experience Platform.
 It depends on how far your platform has evolved and whether there’s an actual necessity to move in this direction.
-The building blocks of content management, workflow, version management and content organization are still vital in the creation of a fulfilling digital experience.
+The building blocks of content management, workflow, version management, and content organization are still vital in the creation of a fulfilling digital experience.
 If your business isn’t using digital as the primary driver of your business right now, then these building blocks may be sufficient to meet your needs at this time.

 The companies that have reached a point in their digital journey where they would benefit from – or their audiences expect – a fully connected, digital experience should start to consider a Digital Experience Platform; this refers to brands with a broad audience, multiple touchpoints, or a business stake in digital.
 Higher up the ranks, businesses in desperate need of DXP are those with marketing and development teams who are eager to create highly differentiated experiences for customers, or whose core businesses are being disrupted by technology-driven startups (think Uber for transportation, Airbnb for hospitality, or Paypal for payments).
 Whether you’re ready today or expect to be ready tomorrow, it pays dividends to stay on top of technology trends and best practices surrounding the Digital Experience Platform industry.